FlynnOwen/connect-four-solver/README.md

 <img width="400" height="300" src="img/connect-four-solver.gif"/>
 </p>

-Play against an AI using several modes of difficulty, with the addition of optional trash talking!
+<p align="center"> Play against an AI using several modes of difficulty, with the addition of optional trash talking! </p>

 <h2 align="center"> Methods </h2>
 The algorithm utilizes Monte Carlo Tree Search (MCTS) to simulate possible game scenarios, and play a move which is most likely to lead to a win condition.